StefansAI/DigiSim/README.md

 <div style="text-align: center;">
   <img src="docs/assets/images/signal_select2.png"/>
 </div>
 By default, the left side only lists labeled signal and outputs, because the outputs are normally most interesting for the analysis.
-When checking the "Inputs" checkbox, the left side additionaly lists all input pins to select from.
+When checking the "Inputs" checkbox, the left side additionally lists all input pins to select from.
 The example shows some selected inputs.
 This can help debugging states at an input.